 How should I ask my friends to be my bridesmaids?

 When asking your friends to be your bridesmaids, ensure they understand this is a big commitment.
-They should know they will be expected to wear an appropriate wedding dress for the occasion.
+They should know they will be expected to wear an appropriate wedding dress.

 They should also know they must travel to the wedding location and stay overnight.